kig/rpi-car-control/README.md

 Add a USB battery pack to power the Raspberry Pi and you're about done.
 If you're feeling adventurous, you could use a 5V step-up/step-down regulator to run the Raspberry Pi directly from the car batteries.

+Plug in a USB 4G modem and set up the SSH reverse proxy tunnel to access the car from anywhere.

+## Features

+* FPV stream web page with keyboard & touch controls to drive the car, along with a reversing distance indicator and a thermometer.
+* Low latency video stream for driving (down to 50 ms glass-to-glass when using a 90 Hz camera and a 240 Hz display.)
+* Bunch of websocket servers to send out sensor data and receive car controls.
+* Nginx reverse proxy config to tie all the servers together.
+* Systemd service to start the car control server on boot.
+* SSH tunnel to a remote control server to drive the car from anywhere.
+* Low-power tweaks to increase battery life (disables HDMI, Ethernet and USB.)
+* Use RaspiCam or a V4L2 USB webcam, either with raw video (eats CPU) or camera-supplied MJPEG

 ## Install

 ```bash